Jana Haas

-Jana Haas (née Butakova; born 27 March 1979 in Zelinograd, Kazakh SSR, Soviet Union) is a German-Russian author.
-She claims to be a medium and to be able to communicate with the deceased and other spiritual beings.
+Jana Haas (née Butakova; born 27 March 1979 in Zelinograd, Kazakh SSR, Soviet Union) is a German writer who describes herself as a medium and to be able to communicate with the deceased and other spiritual beings.

 Life

 Haas was born in the Soviet Union.
 Her ancestors on her mother's side are Volga Germans.
 She attended elementary school in Pavlodar, and in 1992 she moved with her family to Germany near Bonn.
 After finishing secondary school, she attended the Higher Commercial School and then trained as a real estate agent.
 Today she lives in Herdwangen-Schönach near Lake Constance.

 According to her own statements she has been clairvoyant since her childhood.
 At the age of six she reports having had her first conscious near-death experience at a lake of the Irtysch, which gave her images and experiences of a world beyond.
 In her childhood she claims to have seen mainly near-earth beings, such as deceased people.
-As her mental and spiritual development progressed, she claims that she was increasingly able to recognise the human aura and higher beings full of light.
+She claims that as her mental and spiritual development progressed, she was increasingly able to recognise the human aura and higher beings full of light.
 According to her, today she is able to see the "energetic" worlds, such as heaven, as well as God and countless beings, such as angels and nature beings, clearly, to describe them exactly and to communicate with them.

 On 11 January 2008 Haas was a guest on the SWR programme Nachtcafé.

 In 2010 she founded the "Jana Haas - Kinderhilfe in Russland e.V." to give disabled children a perspective.

 Work

 Haas has been running the Cosmogetic Institute in Herdwangen-Schönach since autumn 2005, where she conducts training courses, seminars and workshops.
-She explains that it is her endeavour to educate people about the spiritual connections and to give them an unexplained and undogmatic access to their own spirituality.
+She explains that it is her endeavour to educate people about the spiritual connections and to give them an open and undogmatic access to their own spirituality.